denoland/deno/docs/typescript/configuration.md

 }
 ```

-Typically when you use the `"lib"` option in TypeScript, you need to include a
+Typically when you use the `"lib"` option in TypeScript, you need to include an
 "es" library as well.
 In the case of `"deno.ns"` and `"deno.unstable"`, they
 automatically include `"esnext"` when you bring them in.